cspr-rad/kairos-spec/src/spec.typ

 === Deposit money into L2 system

-A user should be able to deposit CSPR tokens from the Casper chain to their validium account at any given time through a web user interface (UI) or command line interface (CLI).
+A user should be able to deposit CSPR tokens from the Casper chain to their validium account at any given time through a command line interface (CLI).

 === Withdraw money from L2 system